 - 5. The ICIM's objectives are to: - a.
-Provide a mechanism and process independent of Bank Management in order to investigate allegations of Requesters of harm produced by the Bank's failure to comply with its Relevant Operational Policies in Bank-Financed Operations; - b.
-Provide information to the Board regarding such investigations; - c.
-Be a last resort mechanism for addressing the concerns of Requesters, after reasonable attempts to bring such allegations to the attention of Bank Management have been made.
+Provide a mechanism and process independent of Management in order to investigate allegations by Requesters of Harm produced by the Bank's failure to comply with its Relevant Operational Policies in Bank-Financed Operations; - Provide information to the Board regarding such investigations; and - c.
+Be a last-resort mechanism for addressing the concerns of Requesters, after reasonable attempts to bring such allegations to the attention of Management have been made.